 The event was well received, especially Dr. Story’s keynote.
 Additionally, the guests were also impressed with Astro Pak’s new facility and the introductions by the company’s leadership.
 “The facility is really an accomplishment” and “Amazing technology.
 Eye-opening on what all is involved in the industry” were just two of the comments left by guests.

-The Grissom Parkway facility is just one of Astro Pak’s ten facilities located throughout the country, including Puerto Rico and Mexico.
+The Grissom Parkway facility is just one of Astro Pak’s nine facilities located throughout the country, including Puerto Rico.
 It joins the company’s 35,000 square foot legacy cleanroom facility in Downey, California.
 It covers 38,000 square feet and is dedicated to providing industry-leading precision cleaning and passivation services with its 15’x15’ enclosed tower (70’ vertical) which enables the processing of hoses up to 60’ in length, an ISO 7 cleanroom, ISO 6 lab, and shop area with a 4K bridge crane and large aqueous processing tanks.
 Whether in the field or in-house, Astro Pak’s highly-trained technicians are able to meet numerous cleaning specifications required of the aerospace, biopharmaceutical, food and beverage, personal care products and other industries.